visstup/cloud-generator/README.md

 Compiled by Faust
 <http://faust.grame.fr>

+This project won the Faust Student Award 2018.
+Many thanks to the jury for deciding on this project! :)

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation.